 Quality assurance and quality management play an important role.
 This aspect is addressed in most of the safety standards.
-The quality assurance concept of the KTA safety standards also includes the field of ageing, which is internationally treated as a separate issue today.
-There are also separate KTA safety standards for management systems and ageing management.
+The quality assurance concept of the safety standards of the KTA also includes the field of ageing, which is internationally treated as a separate issue today.
+There are also separate safety standards of the KTA for management systems and ageing management.